-I’m proud to have recently shared the stage with a talented and diverse group of panellists at Women in Technology Australia where Hays hosted a panel session called “Bias in the recruitment process breeds bias in the workplace”.
+I’m proud to have recently shared the stage with a talented and diverse group of panellists at our Women in Technology Australia event, where Hays hosted a panel session called “Bias in the recruitment process breeds bias in the workplace”.

 I don’t consider myself a woman in tech.
 Instead, I am a woman who is very interested in tech and who spends my days (and many nights; the joys of a global role) sourcing and identifying technology that will make Hays even better at what we do, which is changing people’s lives by supporting them to achieve their career ambitions, or to hire great people to work with them.